janaSunrise/overflow-discord-bot/README.md

 6. Go to **OAuth2** and click bot, than add **Administrator** permissions
 7. You can follow the link that will appear to add the bot to your discord server

 ## Installation

-This is a guide to help you self host the Bot, and use it privately which simplifies the work, and allows you to have a bot for yourself.
+This guide is to assist you with self-hosting and running an instance of this bot for yourself.

 ## Docker

-**NOTE**: The docker is being tested and being made to worked properly.
-It hasn't been working perfectly yet.
-I advise to use non docker steps until the docker works perfectly when deploying / running.
-Sorry for this inconvenience.

 Docker is an easy way of containerizing and delivering your applications quickly and easily, in an convenient way.
 It's really simple to get started with this, with docker handling all the installation